moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 With that in mind, the process as defined here will begin with a partial assumptive canvas the way that Jim Kalbach works when leading workhops on the JTBD process.

-## Step 0: Open a JTBD issue
+## Open a JTBD issue

 If your team wants to conduct in-depth Jobs to be Done research (going through the whole playbook), create an issue in the [UX Research Project](https://gitlab.com/gitlab-org/ux-research/-/issues) and use the **[discover-jtbd](https://gitlab.com/gitlab-org/ux-research/-/blob/master/.gitlab/issue_templates/discover-jtbd.md)** issue template.
 Fill out the issue as best as you can, then tag the UX Researcher for your stage (or whomever will be driving the research).
 If you need a DRI to drive JTBD research for your team, head over to the `#ux_research` Slack channel to see if there is anyone available to help.
 Once you have an issue and a DRI, you're ready to roll!

 # Workshop 1: Scope Definition

-## Step 1: Start an assumptive JTBD Canvas to define your Domain, Job Performer, and Main Job
+## Start an assumptive JTBD Canvas to define your Domain, Job Performer, and Main Job

 Gather your counterparts together in a sync workshop that should take about an hour of sync time to complete.
 At a minimum, this team should be comprised of the Product Design DRI and Product Manager.
 Engineering counterparts are a great addition to round out the perspectives and points of view and your Section's UX Researcher would be a great addition as well.
 You'll gather together on a Zoom call, focusing on the [FigJam JTBD Template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1) that was created earlier.